spvinod1986/DataStructures/README.md

     - If Balance Factor > 1 and Balance Factor of Left Child < 0, then do Left-Right Rotation.
     - If Balance Factor < -1, then RightHeavy, hence do Left Rotation.
     - If Balance Factor < -1 and Balance Factor of Right Child > 0, then do Right-Left Rotation.
+* Heaps:
+    - Heap is a special type of tree with 2 properties: 1) Complete Tree and 2) Heap Property.
+    - Complete Tree: Every level except potentially last level is completely filled and levels are filled from Left to Right.
+    - Heap Property: 1) Max Heap - Value of every node should be greater than or equal to children.
+2) Min Heap - Value of every node should be lesser than or equal to children.
+    - Heap is a "Complete Tree" which satisfies "Heap Property".
+    - Heaps of Binary Tree can be more accurately called as Binary Heap.
+    - Heaps are used in Shortest Path/Graph alogirthms(GPS), Priority Queues, sorting, findingd nth smallest or largest values.
+    - Bubble Up: Swapping a node with parent in order to satisfy Heap Property.
+    - Bubble Down: Opposite of Bubble up.
+Swapping a parent with node in order to satisfy Heap property.
+This usually happens during Delete.
+    - In Heaps, we can only delete root node and not inner node.
+    - Time Complexity: Insert/Remove : O(log n).The longest a value can travel in heap = height of tree.
+This is equal to finding a value in binary search tree.
+    - Finding maximum value in Max Heap is O(1).
+Similarly finding minimum value in Min Heap is O(1).
+    - Heaps can be implemented using arrays even though they are conceptually Binary Tree.
+As Heaps are "Complete Binary Trees" and they donot have any holes (missing nodes) in them, it is more efficient to implement them using array.
+Small memory foot print because of that.
+    - Formula to calculate array index of Left and Right children from Parent Index: Left = ParentIndex * 2 + 1.
+Right = ParentIndex * 2 + 2.
+    - Formula to calculate array index of Parent from Children: Parent = (Child index - 1)/2.
+    - Heap Sort: Removing elements from Max Heap will return elements in descending order.
+Removing elements from Min Heap will return elements in ascending order.
+    - Priority Queues: Time complexity of Enqueue/Dequeue operation in Priority Queue implemented using Heap will be O(log n).
+    - Heapify Algorithm: Algorithm used to convert regular arrays to Heap arrays.
+Iterate through all array elements and move it to satisfy heap property.
+More optimised option is to iterate through all array elements eliminating leaf nodes (start from last parent).
+Formula to find last parent: (n/2)-1.